boldbi/bold-bi-docs/docs/working-with-data-sources/data-connectors/alchemer.md

    ![Choose data source](/static/assets/working-with-datasource/data-connectors/images/Alchemer/ChooseDS.png)

-> **NOTE:**  You can also create a data source from the home page by clicking the **Data Sources** menu from left menu panel and **Create Data Source** from the data sources page.
+> **NOTE:**  You can also create a data source from the home page by clicking the **Data Sources** menu from the left menu panel and selecting **Create Data Source**.

    ![Choose data source from server](/static/assets/working-with-datasource/data-connectors/images/Alchemer/ChooseDS_Server.png)

 ## Create Alchemer data source
 Once you click the data source, the NEW DATA SOURCE configuration panel opens.
 Follow the below steps to create Alchemer data source.
-1. Enter a name and description (optional) for the data source.
+1. Enter a name and optional description for the data source.
 2. Enter a valid Alchemer REST API endpoint in the URL textbox.
-Refer the [Alchemer API documentation](https://apihelp.alchemer.com/help) for more details.
+Refer to the [Alchemer API documentation](https://apihelp.alchemer.com/help) for more details.

     Example: `http://restapi.alchemer.com/v5/<:yourendpoint>?api_token=<:your_api_token>&api_token_secret=<:your_api_secret>`

-3. Select **GET** method for the REST API in **Method** combo box.
+3. Select **GET** method for the REST API in the **Method** dropdown.
-4. In **Max Rows**, enter the maximum number of rows to be fetched from the Alchemer data source.
-This value is used to fetch the data from Alchemer data source via pagination.
+4. Enter the maximum number of rows to be fetched from the Alchemer data source in the **Max Rows** field for pagination.
-5. Choose a time interval for **Refresh Settings** using the combo box, to trigger the Rest API request periodically to keep the data in sync with our dashboard.
+5. Choose a time interval for **Refresh Settings** to trigger the REST API request periodically to keep the data in sync with the dashboard.
-6. Select **JSON** data type in **Data Format** combo box.
+6. Select **JSON** data type in the **Data Format** dropdown.
-7. Choose **None** under **Authentication Type**.
+7. Choose **None** for **Authentication Type**.

-You can also edit the connection information set here using the [Edit Connection](/working-with-data-sources/editing-a-data-connection/) option.
+You can also edit the connection information using the [Edit Connection](/working-with-data-sources/editing-a-data-connection/) option.

 #### How do I get API Token for connecting Alchemer Data source?
-1. Login to [Alchemer](https://www.alchemer.com/) account.
-Go to *Account -> Integrations -> API Key* to get your API key and API secret.
+1. Login to your [Alchemer](https://www.alchemer.com/) and go to *Account -> Integrations -> API Key* to get your API key and API secret.

     ![API Request Parameters](/static/assets/working-with-datasource/data-connectors/images/Alchemer/APIKey.png)

-2. If you don't find any keys, go to *Account -> Integrations -> Manage API -> Create an API key* to create a new key.
+2. If you don’t have any keys, go to *Account -> Integrations -> Manage API -> Create an API key* to generate a new key.

     ![Manage API keys](/static/assets/working-with-datasource/data-connectors/images/Alchemer/ManageAPI.png)